-Based on the reconstructed blades, numerical set-ups are developed and simulated in a fully automated process.
-The et al
+Based on the reconstructed blades, numerical setups are developed and simulated in a fully automated process.

-CFD simulations are necessary to connect the effects of local deterioration, here first rotor blade, with the module performance.
 First, the meshes of the 2-stage HPT are constructed using Numeca Autogrid.
 The meshing parameters are set constant for all reconstructions to ensure mesh independence of the numerical solution.
 According to the DoE, the different tip gaps are included in the meshing.
 A total of 211 HPT simulations with a deteriorated first rotor blade are successfully meshed.
 For 39 combinations of geometric parameters, the meshing fails due to negative cell volumes or connectivity problems across the rows.
 In Figure 5 a mesh of an HPT is illustrated with the first blade highlighted in red.
-The original HPT geometry was already used in Goeing et al. (2020) for evaluating combined compressor and turbine deterioration.
 Secondly, the simulations are performed using the non-commercial flow solver TRACE version 9.1 of the German Aerospace Center (DLR) (Nuernberger, 2004; Franke et al., 2005; Kugeler et al., 2008).

-The three-dimensional Favre-averaged Navier-Stokes equations are solved by a finite-volume method with structured multi-block meshes.
+The threedimensional Favre-averaged Navier-Stokes equations are solved by a finite-volume method with structured multi-block meshes.
 Roe's second-order upwind scheme is used for the discretisation of the convective fluxes, while the diffusive fluxes are solved by a second order central difference scheme.
 In an automated pre-processing, the boundary conditions of the aerodynamic design point at take-off with a rotational speed of 13,972 rpm prescribed by the performance simulation are transferred to the CFD set-up.
-Next to the boundary conditions, the equivalent sand-grain roughness ks is specified at suction and pressure side of the first blade row.
+Next to the boundary conditions, the equivalent sand-grain roughness k_s is specified at suction and pressure side of the first blade row.
 At the inlet, a total pressure of approximately 2,823 kPa and a total temperature of approximately 1,735 K is used.
 Additionally, a turbulence intensity of 4% and a turbulent length scale of 0.00208 m is set, which are typical for turbomachinery flows.
 At the outlet, a static pressure of 491.6 kPa is specified.
-Subsequently, periodic steady-state simulations with one pitch are conducted using the $k - \omega$ turbulence model of Wilcox (1988), assuming that the analysed blade represents the entire row.
-For the blade to vane interfaces mixing planes are used and the stagnation point anomaly fix by Kato and Launder (1993) is applied.
+Subsequently, periodic steady-state simulations with one pitch are conducted using the $k-\omega$ turbulence model of Wilcox Wilcox (1988), assuming that the analysed blade represents the entire row.
+For the blade to vane interfaces mixing planes are used and the stagnation point anomaly fix by Kato-Launder Kato and Launder (1993) is applied.
 The sidewalls are modelled through a wall function.
 In general, a non-dimensional distance of the first cell from the wall of $y^+ < 1$ is obtained at the blade's surfaces, which allows resolving the viscous sublayer using the Low-Reynolds approach.
-Nevertheless, the first rotor blade is modelled by the wall function due to the increased wall shear stress caused by surface roughness.
+Nevertheless, the first rotor blade is also modelled by the wall function due to the increased wall shear stress caused by surface roughness.
 The logarithmic profile is described by: